jbisso/oxygen-example/README.txt

         URL: http://localhost/out

-    6. Open the Javascript/Web Console in your browser to see the error about the error in findModals.
+    6. Open the Javascript/Web Console in your browser to see the error about the error in findModals:

         findModals error: $(...).dialog is not a function